-I am lucky to have very loving parents who I adore more than anything.
-They're always giving me great advice like "don't tackle too many big life events at once", "pace yourself", and sometimes "maybe you should slow down a little bit".
+I am lucky to have very loving parents whom I adore more than anything.
+They're always giving me great advice like "don't tackle too many big life events at once," "pace yourself," and sometimes "maybe you should slow down a little bit."

 Honestly, I am horrible at following that advice, but they're right.
 Stress is a killer.
 At some point, even eustress - stress that is positively perceived and navigated with a positive outlook and a sense of satisfaction - is still stress, and too much of it is not a good thing.

 It's very easy in life to find yourself in a situation where you've accidentally taken on too much.
 I think you have to actively, consciously fight for downtime and minutes of peace and quiet, really throw some elbows and push back, in order to create time for yourself to decompress and take care of yourself.